developingAlex/instarails/README.md

         end
     end
     ```
-1. Notice this is file that contains the code that handles resizing images to a certain size.
-In this case it takes the original image and creates a thumbnail version of it which is 300x300 and then it saves both versions together.
+1. Notice this is the file that contains the code that handles resizing images to a certain size.
+In this case it takes the original image and creates a small (thumbnail) version of it which is 300x300 and then it saves both versions together.
 1. Checking the Gemfile example on [Shrine's github](https://github.com/erikdahlstrand/shrine-rails-example/blob/master/Gemfile) there is also some other gems that we'll need so add the following lines to your gemfile:

     ```